HimanshubhusanRath/k8s-springboot-monitoring-prometheus-grafana/readme.md

   * Check if you have received the mail.

 * Configure Alerts:
-  * Please check this below video.
+  * Please check this video for details : https://www.youtube.com/watch?v=iOzRpL0TKdI
-TODO: VIDEO LINK

 * Test alerts:
   * Get the URL for spring boot application: